Sleep problems and snoring

 Anti-snoring treatments and devices

-Quiet Nites (nasal clip to help keep nasal passages open), Breathe Right Nasal Strips (adhesive nasal strips to reduce nasal congestion)
+Quiet Nites (nasal clip to help keep nasal passages open), Breathe Right Nasal Strips (adhesive nasal strips to reduce nasal congestion), Theravent Snoring Therapy (single-use adhesive devices with valve-type holes that you stick over your nostrils) and a range of devices that encourage or retrain you to sleep on your side, rather than on your back, are available.

 - if snoring persists and/or becomes severe despite using these options, see your doctor